 The Jakarta government has joined Cities4Forests as part of their effort to increase collaboration with the international community and develop Jakarta as a Resilient City, particularly regarding the development of green open spaces, parks, and flood mitigation through river naturalization.
-The government recognizes that trees and forests in Jakarta provide many benefits to urban residents, including providing clean air and high-quality drinking water, as well as the creation of education and recreation spaces where people can interact with one another and foster a culture of outdoor, healthier living.
+The government recognizes that trees and forests in Jakarta provide many benefits to urban residents, including providing clean air and high-quality drinking water and the creation of education and recreation spaces where people can interact with one another and foster a culture of outdoor, healthier living.

 One of Jakarta’s interests is to address concerns relating to water supply and quality.
 The city currently faces water shortage and flooding issues.
-The conservation of trees in the watershed areas near the city can directly affect the availability of clean water as well as drastically reducing floods which currently plague the city.
+The conservation of trees in the watershed areas near the city can directly affect the availability of clean water and drastically reduce floods that currently plague the city.

-For Jakarta, the threat of water does not only come from the annual monsoon rain, but also from the sea, as it faces sinking land mass and rising sea levels.
-Left unchecked, Jakarta’s disappearance under water seems inevitable.
+For Jakarta, the threat of water does not only come from the annual monsoon rain but also from the sea, as it faces sinking landmass and rising sea levels.
+Left unchecked, Jakarta’s disappearance underwater seems inevitable.
 Sprawling over an area of over 650 million square meters, it is imperative that the city integrate trees and urban forests into planning and development to address this.
-Planned green areas can help alleviate Jakarta’s water problem, by both buffering against floods and by storing carbon and slowing climate change induced sea-level rise.
+Planned green areas can help alleviate Jakarta’s water problem by buffering against floods, storing carbon, and slowing climate change-induced sea-level rise.
 Trees, and by extension forests, are a vital part of keeping Jakarta alive and afloat.

 “The DKI Jakarta Provincial Government realizes the importance of green open spaces and trees for the provision of clean air, good quality drinking water, and space for citizens’ interaction.
 Cities4Forests is one of the Jakarta Government’s efforts to enhance collaboration with the national and international community towards Jakarta as a Green City, especially in relation to the implementation of the Governor’s priority agenda on green open space, Maju Bersamapark and flood control through river naturalization.”

-Deputy Governor for Spatial Planning and Environment of Jakarta, Indonesia
+Former Deputy Governor for Spatial Planning and Environment of Jakarta

 Jakarta has developed its first draft of a masterplan for “Green Open Spaces” (developed by a consultant from Bandung Institute of Technology).
 The masterplan will be revised to include an action plan outlining the path for policies to implementation.

 Jakarta is also developing social and vegetation indicators for its “Green Open Space.”
-Previously, regulation stipulated that Jakarta must have at least 30% green land, but did not specific the presence of vegetation.
+Previously, regulation stipulated that Jakarta must have at least 30% green land but did not specify the presence of vegetation.
 After reforms, the new indicators will include the vegetation criteria.

 In 2018, Jakarta built 17 parks.
 In 2019, Jakarta aims to build 53 parks.